mergesort/Boutique/Sources/Boutique/Documentation.docc/Articles/The @Stored Family Of Property Wrappers.md

     func fetchNotesFromAPI() -> [Note] {
-        // Make an API call that fetches an array of notes from the server... self.$notes.add(notes)
+        // Make an API call that fetches an array of notes from the server... self.$notes.insert(notes)
     }

     func addNote(note: Note) {
-        // Make an API call that adds the note to the server... try await self.$notes.add(note)
+        // Make an API call that inserts the note to the server... try await self.$notes.insert(note)
     }

     func removeNote(note: Note) {